 After lunch and an orientation briefing, we head off for an introduction to the vast mosaic of forest, saltmarsh, dunes, lakes and waterways.
 In the evening there should be time to visit one of the hides before (and possibly after) dinner.

 Activities and photo opportunities are tailored to whatever species are present at the time and thus easiest to see, as well as to overall conditions and individual preferences.
-Each day Ashley will discuss the options and advise on how best to use the time to maximise the photographic possibilities.
+Each day your leader will discuss the options and advise on how best to use the time to maximise the photographic possibilities.

 During our stay there will be ample opportunity to explore the varied habitats and make the most of the various hides, boat hides, wildlife drives and walks.
 There is also an option to take an electric buggy and explore on your own (two-way radios are provided so you can stay in contact with the lodge).

-Throughout the trip Ashley will provide guidance and tuition as required, and take you through various techniques appropriate to the photographic opportunities.
-He will basic techniques as well as more complex skills appropriate for light and movement.
+Throughout the trip Ashley or Bret will provide guidance and tuition as required, and take you through various techniques appropriate to the photographic opportunities.
+They will cover basic techniques as well as more complex skills appropriate for light and movement.

 Day8: Return to Bucharest and fly to the UK